Catch the Water as it Falls(2020-ongoing)

 (4) Ferments 1-5

-Two of 5 springwater fermentation attempts were successful in this learing process
+Two of five springwater fermentation attempts were successful in this intial learing process.

 (5) Walnut Ink 1-7

 Various ratios of 2 different kinds of alcohol were used to preserve this cooked-down springwater walnut extract.

 Waterproof bag and 7 plastic waterbottles used to carry home from the spring.